Allen & Heath dLive S7000

 A unique architecture

-At last, dLive features a new tour-proof chassis, high rigidity and low weight.
+At last, dLive features a new tour-proof chassis, High rigidity and low weight.
 All units feature dual slots for power supplies, and all sources can be exchanged between surfaces, MixRacks and expansion units.
 There is also double audio redundancy between all the elements that make up the system.

 You liked this article?

-Subscribe to our RSS feed And you won't miss anything.
+Subscribe to our Feed And you won't miss a thing.

-Other articles on ,
+Other articles about ,

-by • 11 Jun, 2015
+By • 11 Jun, 2015